Finitely $\mathcal{F}$-amenable actions and Decomposition Complexity of Groups: Finitely -amenable actions

 \begin{proof} Let $\cP$ be the family of subgroups of $G$ whose members are either virtually cyclic or subconjugated to one of the $P_i$'s.
 Note that a virtually cyclic group is coarsely equivalent to either $\Z$ or the trivial group and that any two conjugate subgroups of $G$ are coarsely equivalent.
 Therefore, since $\fC$ satisfies Coarse Permanence, every element of $\cP$ is in $\fC$.
 The theorem now follows from Theorem~\ref{cor:NF-amenable-general} and the above mentioned result of Bartels, \cite{Bartels17}, that the action of such a group on its boundary is finitely $\cP$-amenable. \end{proof}

-The above theorems are generalizations of Osin's well-known result that a finitely generated relatively hyperbolic group has finite asymptotic dimension if its peripheral subgroups do~\cite[Theorem 1.2]{Osin}.
+Theorem~\ref{thm:rel_hyp} is a generalization of Osin's well-known result that a finitely generated relatively hyperbolic group has finite asymptotic dimension if its peripheral subgroups do~\cite[Theorem 1.2]{Osin}.
 In particular, Theorem~\ref{thm:rel_hyp} applies to the collections $\wD$, $\fE$ and~$\fH$.
 Other authors have also found generalizations of Osin's result.
 It is interesting to compare Theorem~\ref{thm:rel_hyp} to Ramras-Ramsey's~\cite[Theorem 3.9]{ramras-ramsey}, where a different combination of permanence properties was employed to extend properties of metric spaces to relatively hyperbolic groups.
-In~\cite{Bartels17}, Bartels obtained the remarkable result that a countable relatively hyperbolic group satisfies the Farrell-Jones Conjecture if its peripheral subgroups do.
+In~\cite{Bartels17}, Bartels obtained the remarkable result that a countable relatively hyperbolic group satisfies the Farrell-Jones Conjecture if its peripheral subgroups~do.